earvingad/Sweek/README.md

 # Sweek
 Sweek is a Ferris/sweep inspired, 36 keys split keyboard.

+The K in the name comes from it using [KMK](https://github.com/KMKfw/kmk_firmware).
 ![sweek](https://raw.githubusercontent.com/earvingad/Sweek/refs/heads/main/src/sweek.jpeg)
 It features:
 - Reversible PCB with through holes diodes for easy soldering.